Techne3/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    -  Express can write handlers to for different HTTP  request
+    -  Can  process middleware within the request pipeline

 - [ ] Describe Middleware?

+    Middleware is a response cycle that has access to request, response and next objects which can modify and execute the code.
+The code is executed in a cascading style with the top being executed first.

 - [ ] Describe a Resource?

+     Resources are part of the REST structure.
+All content is including object, text, videos, and Html is considered to be a resource.
+These resources can be referred within the client-server and are identified by URI  (uniform resource Identifier).

 - [ ] What can the API return to help clients know if a request was successful?

+    API’s can return helpful hints such as the HTTP status code, which can tell the client whether  their request was successful or not.
+Api’s can all give messages and errors to help identify and send back information about the request.

 - [ ] How can we partition our application into sub-applications?

+   We can partition our applications into sub applications within node by breaking them into their own modules.
+Each modules can serve a specified purpose, functionality , or routes to make the code more maintainable and easier to navigate.

 ## Project Setup